google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ## Member block generator

+In this step you will build the generator for the `member` block.
+You will use `getFieldValue`, and add `valueToCode` to your tool kit.

 The member block has a text input field and a value input.
 It generates code that looks like `"a": b,`.